How to Deal With Dandruff in Kids

 When to Consult a Doctor?

-In case your kids’ scalp starts to show redness or blood clots on the scalp, due to excessive itching and dandruff, it becomes important to seek immediate doctor assistance.
+In case your kids’ scalp starts to show redness or blood clots, due to excessive itching and dandruff, it becomes important to seek immediate medical assistance.

 Having looked at the facts and treatments related to dandruff issues in kids, we are sure that you’re now equipped with what it takes to beat dandruff in your child.
 With a little bit of hygiene and care, dandruff can be treated to promote a healthy scalp and healthy hair.

-Also Read: Head Lice in Infants & Children
+Also Read: Home Remedies for Head Lice in Kids